SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-29-new-cpu-leaks.md

 kernel developers and CPU vendors.
 The low-level operation of some of the more complex operations of CPUs is programmable by so called microcode (µcode), which can be updated by the BIOS or by the operating system during the boot process.
-(Footnote: In theory, it can also be updated later on -- however, it is very difficult to do this in a safe way and thus unsupported for most setups.)
+In theory, it can also be updated later on -- however, it is very difficult to do this in a safe way and thus unsupported for most setups.
 Some of the leaks can be fixed by µcode updates -- typically at the cost of performance, sometimes very significantly so.
-So these security protecting features may be designed as opt-in features.
+So these security protecting features may be designed as opt-in features or may just enable new features that the hypervisor or kernel can then use for mitigation.

 The operating system kernel and hypervisor on the other hand can use extra instructions to do cleanup on context switches,